Choice of V for V-Fold Cross-Validation in Least-Squares Density Estimation: How to Compare Theoretically the Performances of Model Selection Procedures for Estimation?

-Alternatively, asymptotic results show that when $n$ tends to infinity, $\Ratio_n(\CV) \to 1$ (asymptotic optimality of $\CV$) or that $\Ratio_n(\CV_1) \sim \Ratio_n(\CV_2)$ (asymptotic equivalence of $\CV_1$ and $\CV_2$).
-A review of such results can be found in \cite[Section~6]{Arl_Cel:2010:surveyCV}.
+Alternatively, asymptotic results show that when $n$ tends to infinity, $\Ratio_n(\CV) \to 1$ (asymptotic optimality of $\CV$) or $\Ratio_n(\CV_1) \sim \Ratio_n(\CV_2)$ (asymptotic equivalence of $\CV_1$ and $\CV_2$); see \citet[Section~6]{Arl_Cel:2010:surveyCV} for a review of such results.
 Nevertheless, proving Eq.~\eqref{eq.ideal-comparison} requires a lower bound on $\Ratio_n(\CV)$ (asymptotic or not), which has been done only once for some cross-validation method, to the best of our knowledge.
-In some least-squares regression setting, $V$-fold cross-validation ($\CVFCV$) performs (asymptotically) worse than all asymptotically optimal model selection procedures since $\Ratio_n(\CVFCV) \geq \kappa(V) > 1$ with a large probability \cite{Arl:2008a}.
+In some least-squares regression setting, $V$-fold cross-validation ($\CVFCV$) performs (asymptotically) worse than all asymptotically optimal model selection procedures since $\Ratio_n(\CVFCV) \geq \kappa(V) > 1$ with a large probability \citep{Arl:2008a}.

-The major limitation of all these previous results is they can only compare $\CV_1$ to $\CV_2$ at first order, that is, according to $\lim_{n \to \infty} \Ratio_n(\CV_1)/\Ratio_n(\CV_2)$, which only depends on the bias of $\CV_i(m)$ ($i=1,2$) as an estimator of $\E\scroch{\sperte{\ERM_m}}$, hence, on the asymptotic ratio between the training set size and the sample size \cite[Section~6]{Arl_Cel:2010:surveyCV}.
+The major limitation of all these previous results is that they can only compare $\CV_1$ to $\CV_2$ at first order, that is, according to $\lim_{n \to \infty} \Ratio_n(\CV_1)/\Ratio_n(\CV_2)$, which only depends on the bias of $\CV_i(m)$ ($i=1,2$) as an estimator of $\E\crochs{\sperte{\ERM_m}}$, hence, on the asymptotic ratio between the training set size and the sample size \citep[Section~6]{Arl_Cel:2010:surveyCV}.
 For instance, the leave-$p$-out and the hold-out with a training set of size $(n-p)$ cannot be distinguished at first order, while the leave-$p$-out performs much better in practice, certainly because its ``variance'' is much smaller.

-\paragraph{Beyond first-order.} So, we must go beyond the first-order of $\Ratio_n(\CV)$ and take into account the variance of $\CV(m)$.
+\fauxparagraph{Beyond first-order} So, we must go beyond the first-order of $\Ratio_n(\CV)$ and take into account the variance of $\CV(m)$.
 Nevertheless, proving a lower bound on $\Ratio_n(\CV)$ is already challenging at first order---probably the reason why only one has been proved up to now, in a specific setting only---so the challenge of computing a precise lower bound on the second order term of $\Ratio_n(\CV)$ seems too high for the present paper.
-We propose instead a heuristic showing the variances of some quantities---depending on $(\CV_i)_{i=1,2}$ and on $\M_n$---can be used as a proxy to a proper comparison of the second-order terms of $\Ratio_n(\CV_1)$ and $\Ratio_n(\CV_2)$.
-Since we focus on second-order terms, from now on, we assume $\CV_1$ and $\CV_2$ have the same bias, that is,
+We propose instead a heuristic showing that the variances of some quantities---depending on $(\CV_i)_{i=1,2}$ and on $\M_n$---can be used as a proxy to a proper comparison of $\Ratio_n(\CV_1)$ and $\Ratio_n(\CV_2)$ at second order.
+Since we focus on second-order terms, from now on, we assume that $\CV_1$ and $\CV_2$ have the same bias, that is,